Moderna CEO disputes report it didn't release enough coronavirus vaccine data

 TRUMP: CORONAVIRUS VACCINE COULD COME BY THE END OF THE YEAR

-The major stock market averages all gained at least 2.4 percent on Monday, in part due to the positive vaccine news Moderna.
+The major stock market averages all gained at least 2.4 percent on Monday, in part due to the positive vaccine news from Moderna.
 But investors sold shares of the drugmaker Tuesday amid questions that the trial data was not comprehensive enough.

 Bancel said the findings of the study, which was led by the National Institutes of Health and has yet to be peer-reviewed, are "interim data" and that "it's a small data set ... but, they are encouraging data."